Guide to Do Keyword Research for Lawyers

-Keyword research is a must to get your law firm’s website to the top of SEO search results since it provides a roadmap for most of your ongoing law firm SEO strategy.
+Keyword research is a must to get for your law firm’s website in order to be the top of SEO search results.
+It provides a roadmap for most of your ongoing law firm SEO strategy.
 Doing keyword research is the process of selecting valuable words and phrases for your law practice areas.
-In this guide, we’ll walk you through how to do keyword research for law firms and lawyers.
+In this guide, we’ll walk you through how to do SEO for lawyers.

 What are keywords?

 Keywords are individual words or phrases that people manually put into search engine tools such as Google or Bing.
-That’s why keywords are the most important part of SEO.
+That is why keywords are the most important part of SEO marketing for law firms.

 This requires more than just picking out the most relevant and high-volume keywords.
-Instead, you have to consider the user intern behind a search term.
+You should consider the user intent behind a search term.
 There are two main types of keywords you need to consider - short-tail keywords and long-tail keywords.

 Short-tail keywords, consisting of three words or less, are very broad terms that are much more related to general topics such as “personal injury attorney”, “worker compensation lawyer” or “divorce lawyer”.